kyma-project/kyma/docs/headless-cms/03-03-markdown-documents.md

       </summary>

     ```
-    >**TIP:** If you contribute to the [bundles](https://github.com/kyma-project/bundles/tree/master/bundles) repository, you do not have to compress your bundles as the system does it automatically.
+    >**TIP:** If you contribute to the [addons](https://github.com/kyma-project/addons/tree/master/addons) repository, you do not have to compress your addons as the system does it automatically.
     ```
       </details>
       <details>